inspector-apm/inspector-php/README.md

 ## Use

-To start sending data to Inspector you need an API key to create a configuration instance.
+To start sending data to Inspector you need an Ingestion Key to create an instance of the `Configuration` class.
 You can obtain `INSPECTOR_API_KEY` creating a new project in your [Inspector](https://www.inspector.dev) dashboard.

 ```php
 use Inspector\Inspector;